Pluto Press: University of Michigan Press controversy

 Prior to Palgrave Macmillan, Pluto Press was distributed by The University of Michigan Press in the United States.
 However, in June 2008, The University of Michigan Press terminated this relationship after new guidelines were established for its relationships with external publishing houses.
 The decision came after a series of events tied to the distribution of a 2007 Pluto Press book, Overcoming Zionism (written by then Bard College professor Joel Kovel), which argues for a "one state" solution to the Israeli–Palestinian conflict.
-After briefly resuming the redistribution, the University of Michigan finally ceased it 2008, observing that Pluto Press does not undertake peer review of the finished manuscripts it publishes.
+After briefly resuming the redistribution, the University of Michigan finally ceased it in 2008, observing that Pluto Press does not undertake peer review of the finished manuscripts it publishes.
 This rationale was described as "a facade" by Roger van Zwanenberg, chairman of Pluto Press, who says that the University of Michigan knew that Pluto's peer review process "is not identical to that of a university press."